Minimal Degrees, Volume Growth, and Curvature Decay on Complete K\"ahler Manifolds: Introduction

-Assume $M$ is of maximal volume growth, in \cite{Yang13}, Yang verified the conjecture is true for $U(n)$-invariant K\"ahler metrics on $\mathbb{C}^n$.
+Assume $M$ is of maximal volume growth, in \cite{Yang13}, Yang verified that the conjecture holds for $U(n)$-invariant K\"ahler metrics on $\mathbb{C}^n$.
 Liu proved (1) implicitly in \cite{Liu19}.
 In fact, he showed that any n-tuple of polynomial growth functions which are algebraically independent and of minimal degrees can form a global coordinate.
 Then recently in \cite{Liu24}, Liu proved (2) and derived the explicit formula $\operatorname{ASCD}(M,g)=4n( \sum\limits_{i=1}^n d_{\operatorname{min}}^{(i)}-n)$ by passing the geometric quantities to the tangent cones and exploiting the metric K\"ahler cone structure of the limit space.
-In \cite{Yang22}, Yang proved that (3) holds for gradient expanding K\"ahler-Ricci solitons with nonnegative Ricci curvature by analysing the Poincar\'e coordinate introduced in \cite{Bry08}, see Theorem \ref{Consoli} for more details.
+Finally in \cite{Yang22}, Yang confirmed (3) for expanding gradient K\"ahler-Ricci solitons with nonnegative Ricci curvature by analyzing the Poincar\'e coordinate introduced in \cite{Bry08}, see Theorem \ref{Consoli}.

 Therefore, the general proof of (3) remained the final step toward resolving Conjecture \ref{YConj1} in full generality.